 Since Boston is one of the oldest metro areas in the United States – settlers from Europe arrived 400 years ago – it’s full of American art and history.
-If you are looking for a fairly extensive collection of American art that includes art from North America, South America, and the Caribbean, consider visiting the Boston Museum of Fine Arts (MFA).
-Particularly on a rainy day where a museum might make more sense than a stroll on the Esplanade.
+If you are looking for a fairly extensive collection of American art that includes art from North America, South America, and the Caribbean, consider taking a day trip to the Boston Museum of Fine Arts (MFA), particularly on a rainy day where a museum might make more sense than a stroll on the Esplanade.
 While at the MFA, also make sure you take a look at the art from other areas of the world as well!

 Location: The Museum of Fine Arts is located right next to the Back Bay Fens at 465 Huntington Ave, Boston, MA 02115